-The construction of a facility generally amounts to less than 20% of the whole-life costs of operating and maintaining the facility.
+The construction of a facility generally amounts to less than 20% of the whole-life costs of operating and maintaining a facility.
 Yet, the operational phase is under-emphasised in early design decision-making.
 This can lead to reduced functionality and poor operational performance in use.
-The involvement of facility owners and operators in this decision-making is crucial if facilities are to be safe, efficient and cost-effective, as well as sustainable well into the future.
-This course examines the key concept of "design, manufacture and construction for operability" based on rigorous briefing and performance evaluation to ensure that the required functionality and operational performance of the facility is achieved in operation and use.
-It includes consideration of the impact of BIM, smart systems, AI, automation and robotics on IPD, as part of a digital way of working.
-The relevance of Big Data to day-to-day facilities management, associated FM and BIM standards, building performance evaluation and the Soft Landings Framework are discussed.
+The involvement of facility owners and operators in this decision-making is crucial if facilities are to be safe, efficient ,cost-effective, and sustainable well into the future.
+This course examines the key concept of "design, manufacture and construction for operability" based on rigorous briefing and performance evaluation to ensure that the facility's required functionality and operational performance are achieved in operation and use.
+It includes considering of the impact of BIM, smart systems, AI automation, and robotics, as part of a digital way of working.
+The relevance of Big Data to day-to-day facilities management, associated FM and BIM standards, building performance evaluation and the Soft Landings Framework are examined.